General Information

 A Demand may be administratively dismissed after initial review of the claim when there is a technical issue as filing: 1) outside of the statute of limitations, 2) for a truck with an excess gross vehicle weight rating; 3) for a nonconformity with the warranty not present as of the date of filing for 3-times out claim and other jurisdictional reasons.

-Demands proceed towards hearing unless there is a jurisdictional item not met.
+Demands proceed to hearing unless a jurisdictional item is not met.
 The manufacturer may submit a defense to the Board office and consumer with supporting documentation as to why a claim doesn't meet the filing criteria.
-If the issue is not a jurisdictional technicality, the case will proceed towards hearing.
+If the issue is not a jurisdictional technicality, the case will proceed to hearing.

 We are unable to reach the consumer; or, the consumer is refusing the final repair.
 What do we do?